Kishor900/subject_tracking_bot/README.md

 # Computer Vision

-To execute this part, you need to have an app installed in onboared app https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en_IN
+To execute this part, you need to have an app installed on the onboared Mobile Phone  https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en_IN

-Then upload use the opencv code finally run test.py
+Then upload the opencv code from the opencv folder above provided.
+Finally run the test.py file